cjns1989/Ali-Bab_Gastronomique_Pratique/README.md

   If you are only interested in reading this book, you will find a copy in the *pdf* directory of the master branch of the repository ready for download.

-  Should you wish to make any changes to the document (fixing typos, improving the formatting, switching to a different font... etc.) you can do following:
+  Should you wish to make any changes to the document (fix typos, improve the formatting, switch to a different font... etc.) you can do following:

   1. git clone the project (or download/unpack the zip file)
   2. make your changes in the master branch